Helios-vmg/ONSlaught/trunk/README.txt

 compiled with MinGW and GCC.
 GCC compilation has only been tested on versions 3 and above.
 Visual C++ 6.0 is not able to compile it.
 MinGW versions below 4.x are not able to compile it.
-Theoretically, any compiler older than 2005 should be able to build ONSlaught.

-At the moment, I'm looking for programmers with knowledge of PSP, and/or iPod for porting the engine.
+At the moment, I'm looking for programmers with knowledge of iPod to port the engine.
 If you possess any of these skills and are interested to contribute, please refer to CONTACT INFORMATION in this document.
+I'm also looking for PSP testers.

 CONTACT INFORMATION